AI. Useful innovation or one step away from robot world domination?

 Why?
 Because it makes optimising content straightforward.

-You put in your keyword - either writing your content directly into the platform or copying and pasting it from another document - and it will tell you where it ranks against the current available content online.
+You put in your keyword - either writing your content directly into the platform or copying and pasting it from another document - and it will:

-Making recommendations for where you need to focus your time when optimising.
-For example, it will tell you which supporting keywords to use and how many times.
+For example, it will tell you things like which supporting keywords to use and how many times.
 How many subheadings you should have.
 And what kind of length your article needs to be to compete with other content.

 Quality is our main priority, but it does make content optimisations a lot quicker, requiring much less manual research.